composablehorizons/compose-ripple-indication/README.md

 ## Quick Start

-Wrap the contents of your app with a Local
+Wrap the contents of your app with a CompositionLocal:

 ```kotlin
 import androidx.compose.foundation.LocalIndication